 Managed accounts: If the Services are made available to you through an organization (e.g., your employer), we retain your information as long as required by the administrator of your account.

 Marketing information: We retain information about your marketing preferences for a reasonable period of time from the date you last expressed interest in our Services, such as when you last opened an email from us or ceased using your Taulia account.
 We retain information derived from cookies and other tracking technologies for a reasonable period of time from the date such information was created.

 We collect information globally and primarily store that information at hosted data centers in the United States and European Union.
 We transfer, process and store your information outside of your country of residence, as required for Taulia or our third-party service providers to provide you the Services.
 Whenever we transfer your information, we take steps to protect it.

-Under the EU-U.S. Privacy Shield Framework, we are responsible for the processing of information about you we receive from the EU and onward transfers to a third party acting as an agent on our behalf.
+Under the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Framework, we are responsible for the processing of information about you we receive from the EU or Switzerland and onward transfers to a third party acting as an agent on our behalf.
 We comply with the Privacy Shield Principles for such onward transfers and remain liable in accordance with the Privacy Shield Principles if third-party agents that we engage to process such information about you on our behalf do so in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 We encourage you to contact us as provided below should you have a Privacy Shield-related (or general privacy-related) complaint.
-You may also contact your local data protection authority within the European Economic Area for unresolved complaints.
+You may also contact your local data protection authority within the European Economic Area or Switzerland for unresolved complaints.

 Under certain conditions, more fully described on the Privacy Shield website, including when other dispute resolution procedures have been exhausted, you may invoke binding arbitration.
 Please see “To Raise a Complaint,” and “How to access and control your information,” below.